yedpay/yedpay-for-magento/README.md

 #### Sign Key

-1. Log into [YedPay's Merchant Portal](https://merchant.yedpay.com) as owner.
+1. Log into [Yedpay's Merchant Portal](https://merchant.yedpay.com) as owner.
 2. Navigate to "App Keys" *(Admin > App Keys)*.
 3. If Sign Key is absent, click the "Generate" button.
 4. Copy the "Sign Key" shown.

 #### API Key

-1. Log into [YedPay's Merchant Portal](https://merchant.yedpay.com) as owner.
+1. Log into [Yedpay's Merchant Portal](https://merchant.yedpay.com) as owner.
 2. Navigate to "App Keys" *(Admin > App Keys)*.
 3. In the "API Keys" section, click the "Add" button.
 4. Enter "Key Name" and select your online store, then click the "Add" button again to get a new API Key.